philzook58/pcode2c/notes/junk.md

+Something comparative?
+Eh.
+Simple C printing
+grab eax using
+patcherex script
+e9patch
+scrtip
+a file with a bunch of patchable functions

+get a stringbox

 what do we do with interior markers?
 Just dump them? could do C rewriting step first to uglify and expand.
 Can I get line tables from llvm input?